ObjectDB Database Search

 jakarta.persistence.criteria.CollectionJoin

-: PluralJoin , Join , From , Path , FetchParent , Expression , Selection , TupleElement The CollectionJoin ... - if attribute of the given name does not exist.
+: PluralJoin , Join , From , Path , FetchParent , Expression , Selection , TupleElement The CollectionJoin ... of the given name does not exist.
 Since: Jakarta Persistence (JPA) 1.0 Path get ( SingularAttribute attribute ) Create a path corresponding to the referenced single-valued attribute.
 Inherited from

 jakarta.persistence.criteria.ListJoin